physics210/p210-2025/docs/Project02-instructions.md

 1. Develop some code that uses `solve_ivp` to model the behaviour of your multi-particle system.
 Note that it is much more challenging to establish stable orbits with two electrons orbiting one stationary particle as opposed to having one electron orbiting two stationary particles.
 You may wish to engage in a brief exploration with each type of setup before making your decision on which setup to use in your investigations.<br><br>

-1. Develop a research question related to stable vs unstable orbits that you find interesting and which can be answered with your simulation. <br><br>
+1. Develop a research question related to stable vs unstable orbits (or changes from one type of orbit to another) that you find interesting and which can be answered with your simulation. <br><br>

 1. Produce a project report (a computational narrative in Jupyter notebook form) using the Project 02 template (it is a copy of the Project 01 template).
 This project report should ask and answer your research question, with the body of the providing the evidence and information needed to support your answer to the research question.
 The [Assessment Overview](https://physics210.github.io/p210-2025/Project01-instructions_and_assessment.html#5-assessment-overview) from the Project 01 Instructions applies for this project as well, and lays out the key features that should be in this report. <br><br>